 Find out if you borrowers are required to pay taxes on the money they receive in a cash out refinance transaction.

-When Is a Home Equity Loan the Wise Choice?
+When Is a Home Equity Loan Better than Cash-Out Refinancing?

 A home equity loan proves advantageous if you presently enjoy a low interest rate on your mortgage, fulfill the credit prerequisites, and possess sufficient home equity to meet the eligibility criteria.
 It also serves as a viable option if you prefer to bypass the refinancing process for your mortgage.